 - You have to complete all the paperwork and coordinate the closing.
 You will need to hire an attorney or closing service to ensure all paperwork is complete for closing the sale.

 Each Step is Important

-Remember, purchasing a home is one of the most significant financial decisions you’ll ever make.
-And it can be an emotional decision too.
+Remember, purchasing a home is a process and one of the most significant financial decisions you’ll ever make.
+It can be an emotional decision too.

 When you plan and complete each step, you’ll be more prepared in every way.
 And you can feel good you’re making the best decision for you.

 - How Do I Get My Real Estate Purchase Offer Accepted?

 - What is the Best Way to Budget for Major House Expenses?